BladePoint/IAA_Demo/README.md

 An Interactive Audio Adventure demonstration implemented in HTML.

 # License
-This Interactive Audio Adventure is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
-To view a copy of this license, visit: https://creativecommons.org/licenses/by-nc-nd/4.0/
+This Interactive Audio Adventure demonstration is licensed under the MIT license.
+Feel free to use, modify, and distribute it for any purpose.
+See the LICENSE file for details.